curcu34/hilldiv/README.md

 **hilldiv** is an R package that provides a set of functions to assist analysis of diversity for diet reconstruction, microbial community profiling or more general ecosystem characterisation analyses based on Hill numbers, using OTU tables and associated phylogenetic trees as inputs.
 The package includes functions for (phylo)diversity measurement, (phylo)diversity profile plotting, (phylo)diversity comparison between samples and groups,  (phylo)diversity partitioning and (dis)similarity measurement.
 All of these grounded in abundance-based and incidence-based Hill numbers.

 The statistical framework developed around Hill numbers encompasses many of the most broadly employed diversity (e.g. richness, Shannon index, Simpson index), phylogenetic diversity (e.g. Faith’s PD, Allen’s H, Rao’s quadratic entropy) and dissimilarity (e.g. Sørensen index, Unifrac distances) metrics.
 This enables the most common analyses of diversity to be performed while grounded in a single statistical framework.
+For details about the use of Hill numbers in molecularly characterised biological systems, read the following article.

+Alberdi A, Gilbert MTP.
+(2019).
+A guide to the application of Hill numbers to DNA‐based diversity analyses. *Molecular Ecology Resources*. https://doi.org/10.1111/1755-0998.13014

-**Citation:** Alberdi A, Gilbert MTP.
+**If you want/need to cite hilldiv:** Alberdi A, Gilbert MTP.
 2019. hilldiv: an R package for the integral analysis of diversity based on Hill numbers. bioRxiv 545665. https://www.biorxiv.org/content/10.1101/545665v1

 Some recent papers that used hilldiv:

-* Siren et al. (2019) Taxonomic and Functional Characterization of the Microbial Community During Spontaneous in vitro Fermentation of Riesling Must.
-Frontiers in Microbiology. https://doi.org/10.3389/fmicb.2019.00697
+* Siren et al. (2019) Taxonomic and Functional Characterization of the Microbial Community During Spontaneous in vitro Fermentation of Riesling Must. *Frontiers in Microbiology*. https://doi.org/10.3389/fmicb.2019.00697

-* Chang et al. (2019) The roles of morphological traits, resource variation and resource partitioning associated with the dietary niche expansion in the fish‐eating bat Myotis pilosus.
-Molecular Ecology. https://doi.org/10.1111/mec.15127
+* Chang et al. (2019) The roles of morphological traits, resource variation and resource partitioning associated with the dietary niche expansion in the fish‐eating bat *Myotis pilosus*. *Molecular Ecology*. https://doi.org/10.1111/mec.15127

 # Installation
 To install **hilldiv** in your R environment, you need to 1) install devtools, 2) load devtools library, 3) install **hilldiv** using devtools and 4) finally load **hilldiv** library to your environment.